How to get a job in 2019

 Job seekers may think that the resume accounts for the bulk of landing a new job, however experts say there are so many more factors to consider.
 People often make the mistake of applying to several jobs without a strategy, praying that one of those spaghetti noodles actually sticks to the wall.

 Resumes are important, and you need to have a strong one.
 But there is much more to a successful job hunt.
 You don’t get hired by just blindly sending out your resume.
 This section focuses on one of the most significant job search tips: your professional brand.

 Think of your professional brand as a single entity.
 It encompasses your past experiences, who you are, what you do, your habits, attitudes, beliefs and where you’re headed.
 One’s professional brand can be broken down into three parts:

 Let’s go through each one.
 Later in this section, we will show you how to demonstrate them online.

 Analyze your skills and past experiences before creating or updating your resume, optimizing your LinkedIn profile or applying for a job.

-Technical skills: These are technical competencies that you need to complete a task efficiently and successfully.
+Hard skills: These are technical competencies that you need to complete a task efficiently and successfully.
 They vary by occupation and often are a minimum requirement you must meet to get an interview.
 Examples include programming, using test automation tools and working with graphic design programs.

-Transferrable skills: You need this set of skills to execute the technical skills of your job effectively.
+Soft skills: You need this set of skills to execute the technical skills of your job effectively.
 Examples include time management, written communication, attention to detail, organization and presentation skills.

 Professional values: Professional values are “business-related beliefs or principles that guide professional behavior.
 Values may reflect ethics, practices, standards and other norms within a commercial environment,” according to Business Dictionary.
 Professional values include the set of beliefs that enable you to make any judgment calls at work to ensure the best interest of the department and the employer are promoted.